-The Department of Communication Sciences and Professional Counseling (CSC) is housed in the College of Education (COE) at the University of West Georgia and is home to graduate degree programs in Counseling as well as undergraduate and graduate degree programs in Speech Language Pathology.
+The Department of Counseling, Higher Education, and Speech-Language Pathology is housed in the College of Education (COE) at the University of West Georgia and is home to graduate degree programs in Counseling as well as undergraduate and graduate degree programs in Higher Education and Speech-Language Pathology.

-It is the policy of CSC to actively recruit students from a variety of backgrounds, experiences, and cultural influences.
+It is the policy of the department to actively recruit students from a variety of backgrounds, experiences, and cultural influences.
 Our faculty and students have diverse backgrounds and the program strives to maintain multicultural awareness and appreciation.
 The department is committed to recruiting students and faculty from diverse backgrounds.